 Why do some names in the SRS, in some TLDs show as DPML Blocked, but in other TLDs show as available?

-A DMPL block only blocks standard names during General Availability.
-It does not block premium names, and it does not block sunrise registrations.
+A legacy DMPL block only blocks standard names during General Availability.
+Plus DPML does block premium names, none of the DPML versions block sunrise registrations.

 The term example is blocked by DPML, example.dpml.zone.

 Searching on example.TLD1 is shows it is blocked due to DPML.
 If we search on example.TLD2, it shows as available with a premium name rating.
 If we search on example.TLD3 is shows as available.

 1. Example.TLD1 shows blocked due to DPML: "the domain name is blocked due to DPML" because there is a DPML block for the mark/ string "example"

 2. Example.TLD2 shows as available as BB+: "this domain is available as BB+" because DPML legacy has some exceptions --it does not block premium names.
 The domain name example.TLD2 is a premium name.